 By Eddy Montilla.

-Step one: Identify the real origin of your stress
+Step 1: Identify the real origin of your stress

-“Does your stress come from the type of job you are doing, the amount of hours of work, etc.?”
+“Does your stress come from the type of job you are doing, the number of hours of work, etc.?”
 I asked him.

 “No.” He said.
 “The problem is that I don’t like the way my boss is.
 This man…”